cuckoo-network/cuckoo/packages/home/docs/03-Core Features/02-cuckoo-chain.md

 # Cuckoo Chain

-**Decentralizing AI with a dedicated ecosystem**
+**Decentralizing AI with a dedicated blockchain ecosystem**

-Cuckoo chain is a proof-of-stake and EVM-compatible blockchain or an Ethereum OP L2.
-Cuckoo Chain empowers users by distributing control and data ownership, fostering innovation in the realm of artificial intelligence while maintaining robustness and efficiency.
+Cuckoo Chain is a proof-of-stake, EVM-compatible blockchain, also functioning as an Ethereum Layer 2 solution.
+It empowers users by distributing control and data ownership, fostering innovation in artificial intelligence while maintaining robustness and efficiency.

-- Staking as the proof of trust: Task scheduling in Cuckoo network is established by staking CUC token.
+- **Staking for Trust**: Task scheduling in the Cuckoo Network is secured through staking $CUC tokens, establishing a proof of trust.
-- AI Models as ERC20: Each AI model inference is rewarded as ERC20 from coordinators to miners.
+- **AI Models as ERC20 Tokens**: Each AI model inference is rewarded with ERC20 tokens, facilitating transparent and efficient transactions between coordinators and miner

 ## Cuckoo Alpha Testnet